Can I get married here?

 The Vicar is happy to hold services of prayers and blessing following civil marriages or civil partnership ceremonies.
 Please contact her to discuss what you would like, as there is not necessarily a set format for these services.
 Charges for these services are variable, from those equivalent to the wedding service, if you wish to have a big wedding-style service with all that involves, to nothing for prayers within one of our usual services.

 The first step is to talk to the Vicar.
-Come along to a service one Sunday at 9.30am to meet her, or contact her to arrange an appointment.
+Come along to a service one Sunday at 9.30am to meet up, or arrange an appointment.